greninger-lab/vadr-models-hsv/README.md

    [quay](https://quay.io/repository/staphb/vadr?tab=tags).
 A brief
    [README for the docker image is here](https://github.com/StaPH-B/docker-builds/tree/master/vadr/1.6.3-hav-flu2).

-2. Download the latest HSV-2 VADR model from the top of this page (click button "Code" > "Download ZIP").
-Note the path to the directory name created (`<mpxv-models-dir-path>`) for step 4.
+2. Clone the latest HSV-2 VADR model from this repository (current release v1.0). git clone git@github.com:greninger-lab/vadr-models-hsv2.git Note the path to the directory name created (`<hsv2-models-dir-path>`) for step 4.

 4. <a name="trim">Remove terminal ambiguous nucleotides from your input fasta sequence file using the `fasta-trim-terminal-ambigs.pl`